FAQs

 What is your approach to trauma and painful experiences?

-My work is trauma informed and paced.
-We focus first on safety, stabilization, and nervous system grounding, using body based and mindfulness tools so you are not overwhelmed.
-When and if it is appropriate, we may gently approach memories or themes using imaginal work, meaning making, and integration rather than forcing anything.
+My work is trauma-informed and paced.
+We focus first on safety, stabilization, and nervous system grounding, using body-based and mindfulness tools so you are not overwhelmed.
+When and if it is appropriate, we may gently approach memories or themes using imaginal work, meaning-making, and integration rather than forcing anything.
 You are always in charge of the pace.

 Do you offer groups, classes, or retreats?